 The average rent in Fort Mill is around $1,200 and the average apartment size is about 1,050 square feet.
 The rent prices vary based on unit type and rent prices range from $700 up to $2000.
 At $700 you would be able to get a studio apartment in Fort Mill and between the $1500 to $2000 range, you would find 3 or 4 bedroom apartments.
 Most commonly 86% of apartments rent at a price ranging between $1,000 to $1,500.

 On the other hand, most homes in Fort Mill are priced between the $200,000 to $500,000 range and there are fewer listings as the prices go above the $500,000 price point.
-There are fewer homes for sale in Fort Mill, SC within the $200,000 range, but with the help of a top real estate agent in Fort Mill, you might be able to negotiate and drop the price under $200,000.
+There are fewer homes for sale in Fort Mill, SC within the $200,000 range, but with the help of real estate agents in Fort Mill SC, you might be able to negotiate and drop the price under $200,000.
 Remember the price at which homes actually sell for is different than the price listed.

 All around, housing in Fort Mill can be more expensive than bigger cities such as Charlotte.
 But, with all the advantages presented by the city of Fort Mill along with a friendly environment, moving here seems like a good option in the long term.